Home Gallery Stores Regains Traffic and Rankings as Bruce Clay Deflates Bloated Index

-Site traffic from Google began to increase as early as November, and by the start of 2015 HomeGalleryStores.com saw a return to previous traffic levels.
-Even by December, almost 10 percent of the tracked key phrases found themselves on the first page of Google again, and over 1,830 net key phrase positions improved.
+Site traffic from Google began to increase, and within three months of the start of the project, HomeGalleryStores.com saw a return to previous traffic levels.
+Almost 10 percent of the tracked key phrases found themselves on the first page of Google again, and over 1,830 net key phrase positions improved.

-In September 2015, after nearly a year of the rules in place, we were able to reduce the bloated index down to 340,000, a 770 percent decrease in index count.
+After nearly a year of the rules in place, we were able to reduce the bloated index down to 340,000, a 770% decrease in index count.